Enheduanna

 The cultural memory of Enheduanna and the works attributed to her were lost some time after the end of the First Babylonian Empire.
-Enheduanna's existence was first rediscovered by modern archaeology in 1927, when Sir Leonard Wooley excavated the Giparu in the ancient city of Ur and found an alabaster disk with her name, association with Sargon of Akkad, and occupation inscribed on the reverse.
+Her existence was first rediscovered by modern archaeology in 1927, when Sir Leonard Woolley excavated the Giparu in the ancient city of Ur and found an alabaster disk with her name, association with Sargon of Akkad, and occupation inscribed on the reverse.
 References to her name were then later discovered in excavated works of Sumerian literature, which initiated investigation into her potential authorship of those works.
 Enheduanna's archaeological rediscovery has attracted a considerable amount of attention and scholarly debate in modern times related to her potential attribution as the first known named author.
 She has also received considerable attention in feminism, and the works attributed to her have also been studied as an early progenitor of classical rhetoric.
-English translations of her works have also inspired a number of literary adaptations and representations.
+English translations of her works have inspired a number of literary adaptations and representations.